wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.5 =
+Fixed a bug where OGV videos were not detected on Firefox browsers if there was no corresponding WEBM video.
+Added donation button.
+Optimized browser detection.

 = 3.4 =
 Removed dependency on Flowplayer for Flash fallback.
 Added back fallback support for Firefox playback of MP4 videos using Flash.